 The Carnegie mass spectrometry facility adapts and develops proteomic tools to drive biological studies.
 The facility is in close collaboration with various groups at Carnegie and labs at Stanford biology department.

 The facility includes one benchtop quadrupole Orbitrap mass spectrometer (Q-Exactive HF) coupled with nano-flow UHPLC liquid chromatography (Thermo Scientific Easy-nLC 1200 system).
-The facility is also equipped with AKTA pure 25 M chromatography system.
+The facility is also equipped with AKTA purifier 10 and pure 25 M chromatography system.

 The facility provides analysis for identification of both proteins and post-translation modifications, including phosphorylation, ubiquitination, methylation and O-GlcNAcylation.
 The facility is also providing cross-linking analysis for mapping protein structure of functional protein complexes.
 For quantification, the facility provides both MS1 based quantification (spectra count and label-free quantification-LFQ, SILAC-based N15 metabolic labeling) and MS2-based quantification (Parallel Reaction monitoring-PRM).
 Tools used by Carnegie mass spectrometry facility for analysis of large mass spectrometry proteomics data include Protein Prospector, MaxQuant, Perseus and Skyline.
 An internal Carnegie server is set up for deposition and processing of MS data.

 For questions, please contact the proteomic director Shouling Xu, firstname.lastname@example.org, 650-739-4225.

 Figure 1: Q Exactive HF Hybrid Quadrupole-Orbitrap Mass Spectrometer